amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-05.md

 handles to the `UiText` components that we want.
 Finally, we add the `ScoreBoard` resource so we can keep track of the actual score data.

-We're using `Write` here to pull in the `ScoreBoard` instead of with `WriteStorage` because we want mutable access to `ScoreBoard`, which is not a collection of components but rather a single resource item.
-This item is strictly required in all cases, but if we wanted it to be optional we could use `Option<Write<'s, ScoreBoard>>` instead.
+We're using `write_resource` here to pull in the `ScoreBoard` instead of with `with_query (&mut ...)` because we want mutable access to `ScoreBoard`, which is not a collection of components but rather a single resource item.

-We also use `ReadExpect` to access the `ScoreText` resource immutably.
+We also use `read_resource` to access the `ScoreText` resource immutably.
 Again, `ScoreText` is a single resource item rather than a collection of components.
-With `ReadExpect`, we are asserting that `ScoreText` must already exist and will panic if it does not.
-We do this instead of using `Read` because we are manually adding the `ScoreText` resource to the game in `pong.rs > initialize_scoreboard` instead of having the system create this resource for us automatically.

 Inside our `run` method (after updating the signature to match our `SystemData` changes), we replace the `println!` statements with code that will update our `UiText` components.
 We first update the score stored in `score_board` by adding 1 to it and clamping it to not exceed `999` (mostly because we don't want our scores to overlap each other in the window).
-Then, we use the `UiText` `Entity` handle that we stored in our `ScoreText` resource to get a mutable reference to our `UiText` component.
+Then, we use the `edit_query` to get a mutable reference to our `UiText` component.
 Lastly, we set the text of the `UiText` component to the player's score, after converting it to a string.

 ## Summary